 It happens rarely, but some people have serious side effects when taking sotalol.

-- shortness of breath with a cough which gets worse when you exercise (like walking up stairs), swollen ankles or legs, chest pain, an irregular heartbeat - these are signs of heart problems
+- you have shortness of breath with a cough which gets worse when you exercise (like walking upstairs), swollen ankles or legs, chest pain, or an irregular heartbeat – these are signs of heart problems

 Serious allergic reaction

-In rare cases, sotalol may cause a serious allergic reaction (anayphylaxis).
+In rare cases, sotalol may cause a serious allergic reaction (anaphylaxis).

 - you get a skin rash that may include itchy, red, swollen, blistered or peeling skin